Imus

 It is the de jure capital of the province of Cavite, located 20 km south of Metro Manila, when President Ferdinand Marcos decreed the transfer of the seat of the provincial government from Trece Martires on June 11, 1977.
 However, most offices of the provincial government are still located in Trece Martires.
 Imus was officially converted into a city following a referendum on June 30, 2012.

 Imus was the site of two major Katipunero victories during the Philippine Revolution against Spain.
 The Battle of Imus was fought on September 3, 1896, and the Battle of Alapan, on May 28, 1898, the day when the first Philippine flag was flown making Imus the "Flag Capital of the Philippines".
 Both events are celebrated annually in the city.
 The Imus Historical Museum honors the city's history with historical reenactment of scenes from the revolution.

 Etymology

-There are at least four versions on the origin of the name of the city.
-Firstly, Imus is a Tagalog word meaning "a piece of land cutting into the junction of two rivers."
-The old location of the church is in Toclong where the confluence of the Imus and Julian rivers is located, forming a slice of land.

-A second version is a rationalization of a geographical fact.
-Some intellectuals of the city theorized that the name "Imus" originated from the Latin word infimus, meaning lowland.
-Comparing the altitude of different towns in Cavite province, Imus is described as lowland, slowly elevating to the neighboring city of Dasmariñas, to Silang, Indang, Amadeo, Mendez, Alfonso, General Emilio Aguinaldo, peaking in Tagaytay Ridge, the highest part of the province, as upland towns.

-Although there is no verifiable source of this theory, it has also been said that the name Imus is derived from the word centimos, the smallest unit of metal currency during the Spanish colonial era.
-During that era, a detachment of Spanish soldiers was stationed at the Recollect estate house, and after they left a few natives scrounged the place for articles left behind.
-They found a number of centimo coins and went away exclaiming in utter delight, "Centimos!
-Centimos!".
-The place has since been identified as Imus.

-Still, another legend is that of a young mother crooning her child to sleep with a plaintive Tagalog ditty called "limos."
-A group of Spanish soldiers, who had gone there for the first time, asked her name of the place, and the woman, thinking that they were asking her the name of the song, answered "Limos".
-The Spaniards went away muttering the last syllable "imus".
+The name Imus comes from Tagalog imos or imus, meaning "cape" or "headland."